If your house is not suitable for a heat pump, there are various options and considerations you can take into account:

 Financial Considerations:

-Look into the financial aspects and available subsidies for different heating options.
-Some systems may initially be more expensive but could have lower operating costs and subsidy benefits.
+Evaluate the financial aspects and available subsidies for different heating options.
+Some systems may be more expensive initially but might have lower operating costs and subsidy benefits.

 Future Possibilities:

-If a heat pump is not currently feasible, consider preparing your home for future sustainable technologies.
-This can mean that in the future you can easily switch to a more sustainable heating system.
+If a heat pump is currently not feasible, consider preparing your home for future sustainable technologies.
+This might mean that you can easily switch to a more sustainable heating system in the future.

 Ole Diepstraten